canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 touch heygo.go
 ```

-Initialise the project as a Go module, giving the address of an online repo
+Initialise the project as a Go module, giving the address of an online repository
-where you will host the source; alternatively, just use a temporary url for testing:
+for hosting the source; alternatively, just use a temporary URL for testing:

 ```none
 go mod init youruser.github.com/heygo